dlhamilton/LPSB-Learn-GCSE-CS/README.md

 - __Questions__
     - The questions page has questions form the teacher lessons to check students understanding.
     - The button that says 'click here to see answers' shows the answers below for students to look at.
+They can toggle the answer display.

     ![Questions](assets/media/question_screenshot.png)

 - __Specification Page__
-    - The content from the teacher lessons are shown ont he page for students to read.
+    - The content from the teacher lessons are shown on the page for students to read.
     - The page also has videos that link to the youtube revison channel used in lessons in the school.
     - The font used is Roboto which is perfect for children when e-learning.